davestewart/davestewart-content/content/blog/programming/extension-versioning/index.md

 | `patch` | Fix (on `main`)   | "Fix Settings panel CSS bug"                        |
 | `build` | PRs / test builds | "Send build to testers to try out new context menu" |

-Additionally, this meant versions would now climb much more quickly:
+I decided I wanted to move to this new versioning scheme *immediately*:

-- what had been `1.0.16.0` (`1.0 Beta 16`) would be jump to `16.0.0`
+- what had been `1.0.16.0` (`1.0 Beta 16`) would jump to `16.0.0`
 - individual features would now have proper `minor` homes in `16.1`, `16.2`, etc
 - fixes could now be properly recognised with `patch` releases, i.e. `15.0.1`
 - the ever-incrementing `build` identifier would remove ambiguity from Web Store submissions

 ### Branching strategy

-The reality of moving away from a Beta-oriented (i.e. private, no consequences) workflow to more regular public releases and product sprint cycles meant that I have decided to switch from [trunk-based](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) development to [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+The reality of moving away from a Beta-oriented (i.e. private) workflow to more regular public releases and product sprint cycles has made me decide to switch from [trunk-based](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) development to [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 Though it might be seen as unfashionable in the era of CI, I think this should allow me to patch the currently-released major version more easily; `main` is the released version, `develop` is the current sprint.